dextro-gear/cg-sprint-practice-hotel-management/README.md

 - Find all available rooms in a hotel.

 #### Guest Service endpoints
-- allot a room for a guest
+- Allot a room for a guest
-- guest checked out from hotel
+- Guest checked out from hotel
-- transaction history of a guest
+- Transaction history of a guest

          GuestTransaction {